Meet our Teachers

 Michelle Lucas holds a Bachelors Degree in Social Work from the UAB and a Masters Degree in Clinical Social Work from the UNC-Chapel Hill.
 Since 2002, she has worked in the Nursery, Kindergarten, and Grades programs at AWS.
 She completed her Waldorf Grades Certification training in 2012.
 She is the mother of two AWS alumni.
 Michelle is in the process of taking her second class through eight grades.

-Beth is a Birmingham, AL native, who lives in the Crestwood area with her husband Matt and their 17 month old son, Burns.
+Beth is a Birmingham, AL native, who lives in the Crestwood area with her husband Matt and their son, Burns (currently in AWS Nursery).
 She holds Masters in Education / Collaborative Special Education and in Community/Agency Counseling from UAB, and a BS in Psychology from College of Charleston.

 Most recently, Beth taught special education at Homewood Middle School, prior to which she taught in the K-8 classrooms at Glenwood, Inc. where she implemented a Project Read literacy program, and developed appropriate lesson plans for students with a range of abilities, among other classroom responsibilities.

 Jodie Bradley has served on the AWS faculty as an Early Childhood Teacher, a Therapeutic Classroom teacher, and now as a certified Waldorf Grades teacher.
-She has two children; her son is an AWS alum and her daughter is currently enrolled in the Grades program.
+She is the parent of two AWS alumni.

 Chez Knox has worked as an instructor at Jefferson State Community College for the past six years, and in the Technology Services Department at Samford University.
 She has a Masters of Business Administration degree from Samford University.